SonarSystems/SFML-2.1-Tutorial-20---Set-Sprite-Scale/README.md

-SFML-2.1-Tutorial-20---Set-Sprite-Scale
+SFML 2.1 Tutorial 20 - Set Sprite Scale
 =======================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/F-bVjwfCoos